samiralam/rules-compendium/docs/dmg/5-creating-campaigns/greyhawk.md

 **Western Flanaess.** The Baklunish peoples and nations navigate complex political relationships.

-> ### Living History
->
+!!! note "Living History"
-> Greyhawk has a long history of ancient empires and more recent wars, but the only relevant details of this history are those that feature in your adventures.
+    Greyhawk has a long history of ancient empires and more recent wars, but the only relevant details of this history are those that feature in your adventures.
 Highlight significant in-world details by revealing them in the course of your adventures.
 Use the following techniques to share lore with your players:

->
-> **Echoes of the Past.** Features like a crater in the side of a mountain, a defaced statue in the town square, or a holiday celebrating a local hero provide concrete touchstones to past events.
+    **Echoes of the Past.** Features like a crater in the side of a mountain, a defaced statue in the town square, or a holiday celebrating a local hero provide concrete touchstones to past events.
 The characters might learn that a ruin they're exploring was destroyed in a catastrophic battle or natural disaster.

->
-> **Historical Records.** Written historical details might appear anywhere in an adventure: glyphs on ancient dungeon walls, books in a library, files in a royal vault, or tapestries depicting key events.
+    **Historical Records.** Written historical details might appear anywhere in an adventure: glyphs on ancient dungeon walls, books in a library, files in a royal vault, or tapestries depicting key events.
 Use such set dressing to share important details.
 Summarize what lengthy works say, and focus on the most plot-worthy parts.

->
-> **Scholarly Expertise.** Characters who have proficiency in the [Arcana](/sources/dnd/free-rules/playing-the-game#Skills), [History](/sources/dnd/free-rules/playing-the-game#Skills), or [Religion](/sources/dnd/free-rules/playing-the-game#Skills) skill can be fonts of useful information.
+    **Scholarly Expertise.** Characters who have proficiency in the [Arcana](/sources/dnd/free-rules/playing-the-game#Skills), [History](/sources/dnd/free-rules/playing-the-game#Skills), or [Religion](/sources/dnd/free-rules/playing-the-game#Skills) skill can be fonts of useful information.
 When it would be helpful for a group to know something about the setting, ask such characters to make an Intelligence check using the relevant skill, then share plot-relevant details if their roll warrants it.

->
-> **Magical Footnotes.** Spells such as [Contact Other Plane](/spells/2619052-contact-other-plane), [Legend Lore](/spells/2619010-legend-lore), and [Speak with Dead](/spells/2619068-speak-with-dead) allow characters to learn information while leaving you control of the particulars.
+    **Magical Footnotes.** Spells such as [Contact Other Plane](/spells/2619052-contact-other-plane), [Legend Lore](/spells/2619010-legend-lore), and [Speak with Dead](/spells/2619068-speak-with-dead) allow characters to learn information while leaving you control of the particulars.

->
-> **Primary Sources.** Personify the past through a tragic ghost, an otherworldly guardian, an artificial intelligence, an ancient sage, or another long-lived individual.
+    **Primary Sources.** Personify the past through a tragic ghost, an otherworldly guardian, an artificial intelligence, an ancient sage, or another long-lived individual.
 Such NPCs give you a way to share relevant information and respond to questions from the party.
 If the characters miss an important detail, this NPC can reinforce details in a way books and recollected facts can't.

->
-> Any one of these methods is useful for revealing a few details.
+    Any one of these methods is useful for revealing a few details.
 You can combine them to share nuanced histories and help players feel like they're digging into a rich and realistic history.

 ### Central Flanaess